Inference in Functional Linear Quantile Regression: Simulation

-Table~\ref{table:type1_dense} summarizes the empirical Type I error rates of the adjusted Wald test when testing $H_0$ at one-sided quantile levels ($\mathcal{U}_1$) as well as two-sided quantile levels ($\mathcal{U}_2$), and furthermore when the functional covariate is observed with low ($\sigma=0.05$) and large ($\sigma=1$) measurement error.
+Table~\ref{table:type1_dense} summarizes the empirical Type I error rates of the adjusted Wald test when testing $H_0$ at one-sided quantile levels ($\mathcal{U}_1$) as well as two-sided quantile levels ($\mathcal{U}_2$), when the functional covariate is observed with large ($\sigma=1$) measurement error.
 The results are presented for three significance levels $\alpha=0.01$, $\alpha=0.05$ and $\alpha=0.10$; they indicate irrespective of quantile levels set or magnitude of the measurement error the Type I error rates are slightly inflated for moderate sample sizes.
 Nevertheless the empirical Type I error rates converge to the nominal level.
 The empirical Type I error rates for the alternative approaches are presented in Table~\ref{table:type1.others}.
-As expected the Na\"iveQR approach has very poor performance.
-The Na\"iveQR approach does hypothesis testing when the covariates are highly correlated; this leads to numerical instability due to singularity of the design matrix.
-Therefore the Na\"iveQR method produces many missing values (reported as ``--") in the table, and yields to very inflated empirical Type I error rates for any significance level.
+As expected the NaiveQR approach has very poor performance.
+The NaiveQR approach does hypothesis testing when the covariates are highly correlated; this leads to numerical instability due to singularity of the design matrix.
+Therefore NaiveQR produces many missing values (reported as ``--") in the table, and yields inflated empirical Type I error rates for any significance level.
+Results for $\sigma = 0.05$ are similar and omitted here.